mozilla/mozjpeg/README-turbo.txt

 Fully supported:

+-- libjpeg: IDCT scaling extensions in decompressor libjpeg-turbo supports IDCT scaling with scaling factors of 1/8, 1/4, 3/8, 1/2, 5/8, 3/4, 7/8, 9/8, 5/4, 11/8, 3/2, 13/8, 7/4, 15/8, and 2/1 (only 1/4
+   and 1/2 are SIMD-accelerated.)

+-- libjpeg: arithmetic coding

 -- cjpeg: Separate quality settings for luminance and chrominance Note that the libpjeg v7+ API was extended to accommodate this feature only for convenience purposes.
 It has always been possible to implement this feature with libjpeg v6b (see rdswitch.c for an example.)

--- libjpeg: IDCT scaling extensions in decompressor libjpeg-turbo supports IDCT scaling with scaling factors of 1/8, 1/4, 3/8, 1/2, 5/8, 3/4, 7/8, 9/8, 5/4, 11/8, 3/2, 13/8, 7/4, 15/8, and 2/1 (only 1/4
-   and 1/2 are SIMD-accelerated.)

 -- cjpeg: 32-bit BMP support

+-- cjpeg: -rgb option

 -- jpegtran: lossless cropping

 -- jpegtran: -perfect option

+-- jpegtran: forcing width/height when performing lossless crop

 -- rdjpgcom: -raw option